Roundball Wood and Honiton Bottom Nature Reserve

 A Short Walk Option

-If you don’t want to walk very far and have children then Honiton Bottom Community Nature reserve and Brand Lane play area are great.
-Lovely chunky play equipment and space to run around as well as being pushchair or wheelchair accessible.
+If you don’t want to walk very far and have children then Honiton Bottom Community Nature reserve is lovely.
+Sadly since I wrote this post the play area equipment has been removed.
+However there is still space to run around as well as being pushchair or wheelchair accessible.
 The East Devon wildlife team put on events like pond dipping for children to enjoy and we found another organised baby and toddler group enjoying the space.
 There are places to sit, to enjoy the fresh air and wildlife or even a picnic, knowing you are not too far from civilisation.

 The other side of the road is also a flat walk along the River Gissage heading into Honiton Town which would make this short walk a little bit further.